-determining whether credit risk of a financial has increased significantly since initial recognition and when estimating ECLs, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and informed credit assessment and including forwardlooking information.
+When determining whether the credit risk of a financial has increased significantly since initial recognition and when estimating ECLs.
+Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative based on experience information and analysis, the Company's historical and informed credit assessment and including forward looking information.